programminghistorian/ph-submissions/en/lessons/shiny-leaflet-newspaper-map-tutorial.md

 It's time to run the application again.
 All being well, you should see an interactive map of Britain and Ireland to the right of the slider.
 You can zoom and scroll it, though not much else.
 It needs to be populated with points representing the count of titles from each place.

-{% include figure.html filename="shiny-leaflet-newspaper-map-tutorial-4.png" caption="Screenshot of the application with leaflet map and slider input widget." %}
+{% include figure.html filename="shiny-leaflet-newspaper-map-tutorial-4.png" caption="Figure 4.
+Screenshot of the application with leaflet map and slider input widget." %}

 To do this, use the command `addCircleMarkers()`, which adds a graphical layer of circles to the leaflet map, with coordinates taken from a geographic data object.
 Specify that `addCircleMarkers` should use the reactive dataframe, with the argument  `data = map_df()`.
 Each time the application notices a change to this reactive object, it will redraw the map with the new data.
 Here you can also set the radius of the circles to correspond to the column containing the count of titles for each place, using `radius = ~sqrt(titles)`.
 We use the square root, because that makes the area of the circles correctly proportional to the count.
 The full code for the leaflet map should look like this: